Angelcode2005/SanaeSpace/README.md

 * **[Workshop Curriculum](./academy/curriculum.md)**: A 3-module guide covering Empathy in Design, AI integration, and Social Responsibility.
 * **[Interactive Sensory Quiz](./academy/quiz.md)**: A gamified assessment to test knowledge on sensory thresholds and inclusive philosophy.

-> *"We are not just building tools; we are nurturing the next generation of empathetic designers."*
+> *"We are not just building tools; we are nurturing the next generation of human-centric innovators designers."*